Teylur History, Family Crest & Coats of Arms

 Early History of the Teylur family

 This web page shows only a small excerpt of our Teylur research.
 Another 107 words (8 lines of text) covering the years 1601, 1602, 1645, 1729, 1920, 1613, 1667, 1641, 1621, 1629, 1620, 1667, 1661, 1667, 1649, 1699, 1779 and are included under the topic Early Teylur History in all our PDF Extended History products and printed products wherever possible.

 Teylur Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Taylor, Taylour, Taylur, Tailler, Taillefer and many more.

 Early Notables of the Teylur family (pre 1700)

-Outstanding amongst the family at this time was Edward Taylor (1645-1729), who was hailed as the finest American poet of the 17th century upon the publication of his work in 1920; Jeremy Taylor (1613-1667) English cleric in the Church of England; Richard Taylor (died 1641), an English lawyer and politician who...
-Another 55 words (4 lines of text) are included under the topic Early Teylur Notables in all our PDF Extended History products and printed products wherever possible.
+Outstanding amongst the family at this time was Edward Taylor (1645-1729), who was hailed as the finest American poet of the 17th century upon the publication of his work in 1920; Jeremy Taylor (1613-1667) English cleric in the Church of England; Richard Taylor (died 1641), an English lawyer and politician who sat in...

 Migration of the Teylur family to Ireland

 Some of the Teylur family moved to Ireland, but this topic is not covered in this excerpt.